by Chris Shashaty, Phins.com Columnist

 This is not meant as a negative; the effort against the Super Bowl champs, on the road, showed just how far these Dolphins have come since their 4-12 train wreck in 2004.

 But this opener also exposed their weaknesses and re-confirmed the journey that remains.
+No, the Dolphins aren’t close…but they are getting there.

-No, the Dolphins from the Steelers?
+What separated the Dolphins from the Steelers?
 Primarily, two things:

 First, the Dolphin offensive line struggled mightily to establish any semblance of a running game.